tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

-### Appendix B: Ricardian Contracts
+### Appendix B: Ricardian Contracts vs. Smart Contracts

 A Ricardian contract is “*a digital contract that deﬁnes the terms and conditions of an interaction, between two or more peers, that is cryptographically signed and veriﬁed, being both human and machine readable and digitally signed*” [[12]].
-The main properties of a Ricardian contract is listed below (also see [Figure&nbsp;1](#fig_rc)):
+With a Ricardian contract the information from the legal document is placed in a format that can be read and executed by software.
+The cryptographic identification offers high levels of security.
+The main properties of a Ricardian contract are listed below (also see [Figure&nbsp;1](#fig_rc)):

 - Human readable;
 - Document is printable;